TrevorA-TrevorA/spec_selector/README.md

 Using the selection tool, press M to add the selected group or example to the inclusion filter.
 Press R to rerun RSpec with only selected tests.

 Without using the selection tool, press F to rerun only failed tests.
-Press SHIFT + T to rerun only the top failed test.
+Press T to rerun only the top failed test.

 Press C to clear the inclusion filter.
 Press A to clear the inclusion filter and rerun RSpec with all tests.